 At the height of the Civil War, with unity so much on his mind, President Abraham Lincoln sought a way to connect and secure the great expanse of our nation.
 It came in the form of the transcontinental railroad.
 With it came a host of smaller railroads going through towns like Lansing, Maltby, Pope, Ettenson, Delaware, Richardson, Wadsworth, and Bain City.
 Some of these towns are but a memory today.
 Lansing saw all of these railroads making their way through Delaware Township, to include the Kansas City-Western Railway Co.
 From timetables to engineering documents, maps to books, we offer a wealth of railroad information.

 The museum is keeping those memories alive with newspaper articles from the day, artifacts, and historical photographs.

 The discovery of coal in the area opened up three coal mines in Delaware Township: Carr, Brighton and the prison.
 Kansas State Prison would mine coal for years using this rich ore to fuel not only the prison, but many of the state buildings as well.

 Kansas State Penitentiary

 The Kansas State Penitentiary in Lansing is one of the oldest correctional institutions in the country.
-It had its’ start as early as 1859 when it was authorized by the Constitution of Kansas.
-The prison required that all officials live in the Lansing area and the town grew up around it.
-Executions of state, federal, and military prisoners were performed by hanging at KSP until 1965.Some of the famous inmates who found their way to the gallows and executed by hanging are: Lowell Andrews, murdered his parents and sister on November 28, 1958, a crime for which he was later executed.
+It had its’ start as early as 1859 when it was authorized by the Constitution of Territorial Kansas. authorizing construction in 1859.
+It would take five years before construction would begin in 1864.
+KSP was modeled after a prison in Joliet, Illinois.
+The prison required that all officials live nearby, and the town grew up around the prison.
+It was known as the Town of Progress.

 Richard “Dick” Hickock